- Download our Moving to Saudi Arabia Guide (PDF)

 Saudi Arabian expat compounds first emerged in the early 1980s as a way for the expat community to maintain the lifestyle they were familiar with, despite the country’s conservative Islamic law.

-In addition to the creature comforts that the self-contained space allows, the neighbourhoods also cultivate opportunities for expats to meet people who share their culture and language, and to create relationships that ease their transition into new communities.
+In addition to the creature comforts that the self-contained space allows, the neighbourhoods also cultivate opportunities for expats to meet others who share their culture and language, and to create relationships that ease their transition into new communities.

 As these compounds are in increasingly high demand, accommodation in a compound can be hard to attain – waiting lists can stretch anywhere from six to 18 months.
 Additionally, a full year's rent must typically be paid upfront before tenants are able to move in.